paulghaddad/baby_site/src/pages/activities/index.md

 Turn on some beautiful music and listen for a few minutes.
 I like to expose my baby to a range of music, and we talk about it.
 “Do you hear the drums?”
 Or “I hear a piano and flute.”

 We also liked to “dance.”
-I’d hold my son and we’d just sway to the beat.
+I’d hold Hayden and we’d just sway to the beat.

 **Suggested item:**